 Proposals may be submitted for grants of between $2,000 and $10,000 (for amounts smaller than $2000 please apply to the OVPR’s Scholarship Facilitation Fund)

 The standard grant period will be from May 1, 2020 to June 30, 2021.
-Projects must be completed by December 31, 2019, unless there are compelling reasons for a later completion date and approval for such has been explicitly granted by the Associate Dean.
+Projects must be completed by June 30, 2021, unless there are compelling reasons for a later completion date and approval for such has been explicitly granted by the Associate Dean.
 If faculty anticipate needing to draw on grant funds before May 1, 2020, this should be explained and justified clearly in the proposal.

 General instructions and Proposal Format